-If you have any problems using this font, please contact the lecturer.
+If you have any problems using this font, please contact the tutor.

 Textbook and other reading

-The textbook we will use is Lambdin, T. O., Introduction to Sahidic Coptic, Macon 1983 (2nd edition 1992).
-This is available from the co-op bookshop, and all students must purchase a copy.
+The textbook we will use is Lambdin, T. O., Introduction to Sahidic Coptic, Macon 1983 (2nd edition 1992), a copy of which all students must source.